 Card issuer, merchant agreement unsettles some

-Visa and MasterCard announced a proposed $6.6 billion settlement to a long-running dispute over the fees they charge merchants, but a growing number of voices are saying not so fast.
+Visa and MasterCard on Friday announced a proposed $6.6 billion settlement to a long-running dispute over the fees they charge merchants, but one major trade group was clearly annoyed at the prospect.

 The major card issuers were eager to put the seven-year-old lawsuit behind them, but whether the matter is truly resolved remains unclear.
 Visa, MasterCard and other U.S. financial institutions who were defendants in the case signed a memorandum of understanding to enter into a settlement agreement with the class of U.S. retailers who sued in 2005.
 That’s not the same as an actual settlement and the National Association of Convenience Stores said it rejected the proposal.